Sequential Choices, Option Values, and the Returns to Education: Data and Implementation

 \subsection{Data Sources}

 Our empirical analysis uses several registry databases maintained by Statistics Norway.
 First, we use the Norwegian National Education Database, a comprehensive population-wide event-history dataset with information on the dates of enrollment, termination and completion of 6-digit educational courses for all residents since 1970.
 Second, we use a longitudinal dataset containing annual earnings and tax records for all Norwegians for every year from 1967 onwards.
 Third, we use demographic information (e.g., cohort of birth, gender and childhood municipality of residence) for all individuals ever registered in the Norwegian Central Population Register, established in 1964.
-Fourth, we are also able to access supplementary demographic data from the Decennial Population Censuses held in 1960 and 1970.
+Fourth, we are also able to access supplementary demographic data from the Decennial Population Censuses held in 1960 and 1970, and link information on the primary sector of work based on a register of public sector employees established in 1974, and more detailed matched employer-employee data available from 1983.
 Finally, we received information on IQ test scores from the Norwegian Armed Forces for male conscripts born in 1950 and later.
-Importantly, each of these datasets include unique personal identifiers which allow us to follow individuals' educational choices and earnings across time, and link a proxy of ability for males.
+Importantly, each of these datasets include unique personal identifiers which allow us to follow individuals' educational choices and earnings across time, and add a proxy of ability for males.